-Students in Year 9 will continue to be offered 3 hours of core Physical Education per fortnight.
+Students in Year 10 will continue to be offered 3 hours of core Physical Education per fortnight.
 The aim is to promote a life-long love of participating in physical activity.
 Students will participate in a wide and varied curriculum in sports and activities such as Handball, Trampolining, Fitness and Gymnastics as well as the more traditional sports of Football and Netball.
-Students in Year 9 may also begin to study for a Level 2 BTEC Award in Sport which will give them an additional qualification in Year 11, if chosen in the options process.
+Students may also begin to study for a Level 2 BTEC Award in Sport which will give them an additional qualification in Year 11.

 We hold an annual Pathways Evening for students in Year 9, where students and their parents/carers are invited into the Academy to talk through their option choices with teachers.